-Welcome to the Online Research Ethics Course developed by the Program for Improving Ethical Review System in Sudan a collaborative program between the University of Khartoum, Al–Neelain University, the Federal Ministry and the European and Developing Countries Clinical Trials Partnership Program supported by the European Union.
+Welcome to the Online Research Ethics Course for Investigators developed by the Program for Improving Ethical Review System in Sudan a collaborative program between the University of Khartoum, Al–Neelain University, the Federal Ministry oh Health and the European and Developing Countries Clinical Trials Partnership Program supported by the European Union.

 In compliance with national regulations that govern human subjects in research in Sudan “Guidelines for Ethical Conduct of Research Involving Human Subjects” , it is recommended that investigators conducting human subjects’ research should have training in research ethics.
 This course is intended to provide a foundation for investigators in conducting human subjects’ research.
 The course is divided into nine modules that cover the major topics in research ethics.
 Each module includes a power point audio presentation